 Lockett's crimes call for more death penalty support.

 LOCKETT"S BOTCHED EXECUTION

-Death penalty opponents, in all states, are using Lockett's botched execution, in Oklahoma, to call for an end to execution.
+Death penalty opponents, in all states, are using Lockett's "botched" execution, in Oklahoma, to call for an end to execution, as is New Hampshire.

 Odd.
 Oklahoma has a history of successful executions, which is, somehow, being forgotten.